team-s0l1d1ty/Project-S0l1d1ty/README.md

 ![image](https://user-images.githubusercontent.com/115341229/199501575-7a06c797-34f1-4d94-810e-b64564bf5c34.png)

 There are 3 roles in a transaction :
-- Claimer :
+- Claimer : A claimer is an entity that is claiming a credential and requesting an attestment for the credential.
-- Verifier :
+- Verifier : A verifier is an entity that is verifying the credential through querying the blockchain for the validity of the attestation of the credential.
 - Attester : An Attester is an entity that has the ability to attest to a credential and write to the blockchain a proof of attestation.

 ## Objective of PoC